netdata/netdata/packaging/docker/README.md

 ENTRYPOINT vs COMMAND in the [Docker documentation](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).

 Our POWER8+ Docker images do not support our FreeIPMI collector.
-THis is a technical limitation in FreeIPMI itself, and unfortunately not something we can realistically work around.
+This is a technical limitation in FreeIPMI itself, and unfortunately not something we can realistically work around.

 ## Create a new Netdata Agent container